NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 3/Empress Bore Worm.md

 abilities_mid:
   - name: ""
   - name: "Viviparous Birth"
     desc: "  When killed, an empress bore worm violently expels the young it carries.
-These young erupt as a [[Bestiary 3/Bore Worm Swarm|Bore Worm Swarm]] in the empress bore worm's space.\nIn addition, every creature within 20 feet takes 5d10 acid damage (DC 25 Reflex check save) from the splatter of caustic viscera."
+These young erupt as a [[Bestiary 3/Bore Worm Swarm|Bore Worm Swarm]] in the empress bore worm's space.\n\nIn addition, every creature within 20 feet takes 5d10 acid damage (DC 25 Reflex check save) from the splatter of caustic viscera."

 attacks:
   - name: ""